vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 If you are not proficient with the Git CLI, you will get value from reviewing this section.

-Becoming proficient with Git can take a lot of time.
+Becoming proficient with Git can take a long time.
 There are a lot of features,
-a lot of ways of doing the same things.
+and many ways of doing the same things.

-This learning path will use git in specific ways, the following sub-sections list some common uses of Git that you will encounter in this learning path.
+This learning path will use Git in specific ways, the following sub-sections list some common uses of Git that you will encounter in this learning path.